Thomson 585: FAQs and Troubleshooting

 When you switch your router on, the Broadband light should turn green within a few minutes.
 If it doesn't, your broadband may not be active yet or there might be a problem with your phone line.

-If your phone line is dead or there's noise in the background, you should tell your phone provider and try your broadband again once the problem is fixed (if we're your phone provider, please see our Telephone troubleshooting guide).
+If your phone line is dead or there's noise in the background, you should tell your phone provider and try your broadband again once the problem is fixed (if we're your phone provider, please see Phone problems and how to fix them).